pacha/spekulatio/docs/reference.md

 For each layer:

 * `path` (String | Required): location of the child `spekulatio.yaml` file.
-* `mount_at` (String | Optional | Default: `/`): where inside the output
-  directory should this layer be generated.
-By default all layers are generated at the root of the output directory (`/`), however a subdirectory can be specified.
 * `values` (Dictionary | Optional | Default: {}): dictionary of values to pass
   to the first node of the layer (see [LINK:working-with-values]).
 If the `spekulatio.yaml` file pointed by `path` defines `default_values`, the values in